adithramachandran/SimpleTeX/README.md

 }
 ```

 Note that the terminal environment does not have a **semicolon** after it!
-Click on a link below to see the syntax for the corresponding environment, and note that if a value is required to be **quote delimited**, it will be depicted as such:
+Click on a link below to see the syntax for the corresponding environment, and note that if a value is required to be **quote delimited**, it will be depicted as such.
+If anything is unclear after reading the documentation, please view **sample.sltx** for examples of everything discussed below.

 ### [settings](#set)
 ### [metadata](#met)